AlexandreFenyo/net-monitor/README.md

 There are typically two types of external probes:

 - daemons that collect data not available through SNMP,
-- the client browser can act as an external probe while calling `NetMonitor.pushValue(...)`).
+- your JavaScript application running in the client browser and calling `NetMonitor.pushValue(...)`

 ## chart